-(f) Proposed vegetation plan for the project site and, where applicable, a landscaping plan, habitat management plan, vegetation management plan, and/or restoration plan.
+(fg) Proposed vegetation plan for the project site and, wWhere applicable, a landscaping plan, habitat management plan, vegetation management plan, and/or restoration planfor the project.

 (g) The dimensions and locations of all existing and proposed structures and improvements, including but not limited to buildings, paved or graveled areas, roads, utilities, on-site sewage systems, material stockpiles or surcharge, and stormwater management facilities.